transcriptaze/vpd/GUIDE.md

 _Command options:_
 ```
 component    input, output, parameter, light or widget.
 Used to disambiguate component references.
-name         name (or ID) of the component to decorate.
+name         name or ID of the component to decorate.
-decoration   name of predefined decoration.
+decoration   name of a predefined decoration.
-scale        (optional) amount by which to scale decoration so that it matches the physical rendering
+scale        (optional) amount by which to scale the decoration so that it matches the size of the
-                        of the component on the panel.
+                        of the component when rendered on the panel.
 ```

 _Notes:_